MDS-2024-Labs/project-step-1-aamna-amer/README.md

 **generate_nutrition_plan()**
   Generates a detailed nutrition plan based on the calculated macronutrient requirements and customized meal distributions.
 Displays calories and macronutrients for each meal.

 ### Module 2 - Workout Schedule

-Contains the class `WorkoutSchedule`, which helps users create, display, and customize workout schedules based on their preferences.
+Contains the class WorkoutSchedule, which helps users create, display, and customize workout schedules based on their preferences.

 It's methods include: